CPS-Innovation/Rumpole-QA-Automation/README.md

 # Introduction

-TODO: Give a short introduction of your project.
-Let this section explain the objectives or the motivation behind this project.
+Rumpole QA Automation framework holds the end to end test for the rumpole service.
+Included are API and UI tests written in Javascript with Cypress.
+This is a node project.

 Rumpole automation in cypress1

 # Getting Started

-TODO: Guide users through getting your code up and running on their own system.
-In this section you can talk about:
+ Guide for users through getting your code up and running on their own system:

-1. Installation process
-2. Software dependencies
-3. Latest releases
-4. API references
+1. npm install to install node modules

 # Build and Test

-TODO: Describe and show how to build your code and run the tests.
+1. To run tests execute 'npx cypress open' in the terminal
+2. select test and click to execute
+3. API gateway test require bearer token from Azure Cli

 # Contribute

-TODO: Explain how other users and developers can contribute to make your code better.
+T

 If you want to learn more about creating good readme files then refer the following [guidelines](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-a-readme?view=azure-devops).
 You can also seek inspiration from the below readme files: